Social Media Algorithm Explained: What Actually Works in 2026

 Pinterest works a tad differently than other platforms in terms of algorithms and focuses on these major ranking signals:

-- Consistency & Frequency: Regular pinning boosts visibility and engagement.
+4. Consistency and Frequency: Regular pinning boosts visibility and engagement.

 8. Thread Algorithm